Azure/terraform-provider-alz/docs/data-sources/archetype.md

 page_title: "alz_archetype Data Source - terraform-provider-alz"
 subcategory: ""
 description: |-
   Archetype data source.
+This provides data in order to create resources.
+Where possible, the data is provided in the form of ARM JSON.
 ---

 # alz_archetype (Data Source)

 Archetype data source.
+This provides data in order to create resources.
+Where possible, the data is provided in the form of ARM JSON.

 ## Example Usage